jonathanbrumley/provider-search/README.md

 If provider data is initially unstructured (e.g. scraped from web sites), we could use the LLM to structure it.
 Ideally the provider data and search input are structured

+* structured matching is far more scalable than LLM matching for large datasets.
+* LLM will not be able to match efficiently if the amount of data to match is larger than max tokens
-* structured matching is far superior to LLM matching and can easily support matching against a large set of provider data (1M entries or more) using a SQL database or ES cluster
+* structured matching can support matching against a large set of provider data (1M entries or more) using a SQL database or ES cluster
-* still, it might be nice to support some unstructured matching for "other" provider information. the structured search could come first to identify a small count of providers (e.g. 50) , then an LLM matching operation second
+* It might be nice to support some unstructured matching for "other" provider information.
+* The way this is work is that the structured search would first identify a small count of providers (e.g. 50), then an LLM matching operation would run on the small set